opentica/inventoryD-demo-app/README.md

 # Application: productservice
 Get the product catalog available in the application: GET method http://<aws_instance_public_ip>:8080/api/product/listproductcatalog

-# How to build and deploy services?
+# How to build and deploy services as containers?
 - Run ./build_deploy.sh script to build and deploy all services

 # How to toggle in APPD or ELK?